 - 1/2 tsp nutmeg

 - 1/4 tsp allspice

-- 1 batch salted caramel sauce optional, recipe linked below
+- 1 batch salted caramel sauce recipe linked below

-- Reduce the Apple Cider: Add the apple cider to a pot over medium high heat, and cook, stirring occasionally, until reduced to 1 cup, about 22-28 minutes.
-Let cider cool completely (pop it in the fridge to speed this up).
+- Reduce the Apple Cider: Add the apple cider to a pot over medium high heat, and let it cook, stirring occasionally, for 35-45 minutes, until reduced to just under 1 cup – you'll need 2/3 cup in the donuts, and 1/4 cup for brushing on the baked donuts.

 - Coat the Donuts: While the donuts bake, stir together the apple cider and apple butter for brushing.
 Stir together the sugar and spices.
-Let the donuts cool until you can handle them, but are still warm, then brush with the cider mixture and dunk in the cinnamon sugar mixture.
+Let the donuts cool just until you can handle them, but are still warm, then brush with the cider mixture and dunk in the cinnamon sugar mixture.

 - Serve + Store: Enjoy warm!
-Drizzle with warm, homemade caramel sauce for extra deliciousness!
+Drizzle with homemade caramel sauce for extra deliciousness!
 Store cooled donuts in an airtight container at room temperature for 2-3 days.
 Caramel sauced donuts need to be kept in the fridge.

 This post contains Amazon Affiliate links.
 This in no way affects the cost of the items for you.
 It simply allows us to earn a small commission if you purchase an item using that link.
 Thanks for supporting Blue Bowl!